 The beautiful blue colors of the falls come from the aluminum particles in the water that reflect the sunlight to create this stunning blue shade.
 In the winter with the snow, the sight is truly magical.

-Although Shirohige waterfalls is beautiful in all four seasons, in the winter, Shirahige has a special light event which creates a romantic atmosphere.
+Although Shirohige waterfalls are beautiful in all four seasons, in the winter, Shirahige has a special light event that creates a romantic atmosphere.

 Next, continue your trip to Biei Shrine.
-Hokkaido is more known for its natural wonder rather than cultural tour in comparison with the main island of Japan.
-However, the Biei Shrine, is a beautiful place which is worst a visit.
+Hokkaido is more known for its natural wonder rather than a cultural tour in comparison with the main island of Japan.
+However, the Biei Shrine is a beautiful place which is worth a visit.

-The particularity of the Biei Shrine, is that it is one of the most famous shrine for marriage and love.
+The particularity of the Biei Shrine is that it is one of the most famous shrines for marriage and love.
 This is one of the seven major love shrines in Japan.
 A hidden version of love is carved on the front pillars.
 It is both solemn and cute.
 Biei Shrine in winter looks even more solemn and more wonderful.

 This Biei Shrine is open 24h and is free.
 Here is the address: Hokkaido Kamikawagumbieichou Higashimachi 4-1-1